Ammonium bicarbonate: Uses

 It is commonly used as an inexpensive nitrogen fertilizer in China, but is now being phased out in favor of urea for quality and stability.
 This compound is used as a component in the production of fire-extinguishing compounds, pharmaceuticals, dyes, pigments, and it is also a basic fertilizer, being a source of ammonia.
 Ammonium bicarbonate is still widely used in the plastics and rubber industry, in the manufacture of ceramics, in chrome leather tanning, and for the synthesis of catalysts.

 It is also used for buffering solutions to make them slightly alkaline during chemical purification, such as high-performance liquid chromatography.
 Because it entirely decomposes to volatile compounds, this allows rapid recovery of the compound of interest by freeze-drying.
 Relatedly it is also useful as an alkaline buffering agent for analytical LC–MS as its volatility allows it to be rapidly removed automatically from the sample stream in the low pressure spray chambers used by many standard mass spectrometry detectors found at the end of typical LC-MS systems, such as electrospray ionization detectors.
 This is critical as most mass spectrometry detectors become signal saturated or even damaged with more than a trace amount of ions entering the detector proper at any one time.
 This issue limits buffering agents and other additives in LC-MS buffers to either extremely trace concentrations or to fairly volatile compounds.
 In pH ranges from about 7 to 9, ammonium bicarbonate is one of the only options available as the primary buffering agent for most LC-MS buffers.

 Ammonium bicarbonate is also a key component of the expectorant cough syrup "Senega and Ammonia".

-It's also used as an attractant for catching insect such as walnut husk fly (Rhagoletis completa).
+It's also used as an attractant for catching insects such as the walnut husk fly (Rhagoletis completa).